aldi235/AO/README.md

 3. Build a Dapp on Arweave | [Learn](https://academy.developerdao.com/tracks/arweave-101/5)
     - Creating the DApp
     - Deploying the DApp
-    - Creating a Human-Friendly Name for the DApp

 | Task | Topic | Status |
 |-------|-------|-------|